Leo Mazzone

-Leo David Mazzone (born October 16, 1948) is a former pitcher in minor league baseball and pitching coach in Major League Baseball.
+Leo David Mazzone (born October 16, 1948) is an American former pitcher in minor league baseball and pitching coach in Major League Baseball.
 He worked with the Atlanta Braves' organization from 1979 to 2005 and was the pitching coach for the Baltimore Orioles from 2006 to 2007.
-He is currently the Special Pitching Advisor for the Furman University Baseball program.
+He last served as the Special Pitching Advisor for the Furman University baseball program before it was shut down in 2020.

 Early life

 Although Mazzone was born in West Virginia, his family lived on the other side of the Potomac River's north branch in Luke, Maryland.
 Growing up there, one of his friends was Sam Perlozzo of nearby Cumberland, Maryland, under whom Mazzone would eventually coach for the Baltimore Orioles.
 Mazzone was even the best man at Perlozzo's wedding.

 Playing career

 A pitcher, Mazzone made his professional debut in 1967 with the Medford Giants, a class-A farm team of the San Francisco Giants.
 In all, he pitched seven seasons in the Giants organization, reaching as high as the Double-A Amarillo Giants, for whom he played four seasons from 1970 to 1973.
 He pitched the next three seasons in the Oakland Athletics chain, reaching Triple-A with the Tucson Toros in 1975.
 In 1976, he was a player-manager for the class-A Corpus Christi Seagulls.
 He became their full-time manager the following season.